Salvage Ordinance Frequently Asked Questions

 established place of business as defined by Lincoln City

 What if Ever Clear Plumbing Company purchases a salvage collector's permit for one of their

 employees in order to have that employee sell the company's scrap metal to the salvage operator?
 Should the check be payable to the permit holder or could the check be made out to Ever Clear Plumbing Company?

 The check for the scrap metal is not required to be made out to the permit holder who is selling the scrap metal.

-9. What if a customer doesn't have a permit or identification?
+What if a customer doesn't have a permit or identification?

 The customer must have either a permit or some type operator's license or identification card issued by any state or

 by the United States.